on1san/Custom-Player-Sprite-Switcher/README.md

 > https://inject.sigkill.tech/injector/sprite

-Click "USE PUBLIC TEMPLATE".
+Scroll down and click "USE PUBLIC TEMPLATE".
 There are over 1500 Sprite Sheets to choose from.

 After downloading spritesheets you like use CCSS Converter to convert them to gen1recomp assets.